Chapter 1: Introduction to Macroeconomics and its Concepts Class 12 Economics NCERT Solutions

 Chapter 1 of Class 12 Economics introduces students to the fundamental concepts that govern the study of the economy at a national and global scale.
 Mastering these concepts provides a strong foundation for understanding economic policies and their effects on the overall economy.

-1. Describe the five major sectors in an economy according to the macroeconomic point of view.
-[3-4 Marks]
+Question 1.
+Describe the five major sectors in an economy according to the macroeconomic point of view.

-• Rest of the world sector engaged in exports and imports.
+• Rest of the world sector: Engaged in exports and imports (foreign trade).

-2. What are the four factors of production and remunerations to each of these called?
-[1 Mark]
+Question 2.
+What are the four factors of production and remunerations to each of these called?

 • Land – Rent